 VACCINES ()utesMIN 54

+Now

 I’d likeabout vaccines. more to talk

 Intent (10 minutes)

 FDA-authorized vaccine][MODERATOR: YOU MAY NEED TO ADJUST QUESTIONS SLIGHTLY FOR ANYONE WHO HAS ALREADY RECEIVED A VACCINE.You were all asked to participate in this group because you indicated you had not received a COVID-19 vaccine.
 Is that still true? . available at no cost are now to prevent COVID-19s